Sergey004/Quest2-VRC/README.md

 # Quest2-VRC
-This program sending Quest 2 battery information to the VRChtat via the OSC protocol, also receive osc address to control OpenRGB
+This program sending Quest 2 battery information (Now also Wifi signal strength, especially for you, AirLink or VD users) to the VRChtat via the OSC protocol, also receive osc address to control OpenRGB

 OpenRGB functions tested only on MSI Mystic Light (AKA MSI-RGB)